Stand Watie: American Civil War

 Although Watie fought Federal troops, he also led his men in fighting between factions of the Cherokee and in attacks on Cherokee civilians and farms, as well as against the Creek, Seminole and others in Indian Territory who chose to support the Union.
 Watie is noted for his role in the Battle of Pea Ridge, Arkansas, on March 6–8, 1862.
 Under the overall command of General Benjamin McCulloch, Watie's troops captured Union artillery positions and covered the retreat of Confederate forces from the battlefield after the Union took control.
 However, most of the Cherokees who had joined Colonel John Drew's regiment defected to the Union side.
 Drew, a nephew of Chief Ross, remained loyal to the Confederacy.

 In August 1862, after John Ross and his followers announced their support for the Union and went to Fort Leavenworth, the remaining Southern Confederate minority faction elected Stand Watie as principal chief.
 After Cherokee support for the Confederacy sharply declined, Watie continued to lead the remnant of his cavalry.
 He was appointed to the grade of Brigadier-General on May 10, 1864, with a date of rank of May 6, though he did not receive word of his promotion until after he led the ambush of the steamboat J. R. Williams on July 16, 1864.
 Watie commanded the First Indian Brigade of the Army of the Trans-Mississippi, composed of two regiments of Mounted Rifles and three battalions of Cherokee, Seminole and Osage infantry.
-These troops were based south of the Canadian River, and periodically crossed the river into Union territory.

 They fought in a number of battles and skirmishes in the western Confederate states, including the Indian Territory, Arkansas, Missouri, Kansas, and Texas.
 Watie's force reportedly fought in more battles west of the Mississippi River than any other unit.
 Watie took part in what is considered to be the greatest (and most famous) Confederate victory in Indian Territory, the Second Battle of Cabin Creek, which took place in what is now Mayes County, Oklahoma on September 19, 1864.
 He and General Richard Montgomery Gano led a raid that captured a Federal wagon train and netted approximately $1 million worth of wagons, mules, commissary supplies, and other needed items.
 Stand Watie's forces massacred black haycutters at Wagoner, Oklahoma during this raid.
 Union reports said that Watie's Indian cavalry "killed all the Negroes they could find", including wounded men.

 Since most Cherokee were now Union supporters, during the war, General Watie's family and other Confederate Cherokee took refuge in Rusk and Smith counties of east Texas.
-The Cherokee and allied warriors became a potent Confederate fighting force that kept Union troops out of southern Indian Territory and large parts of north Texas throughout the war, but spent most of their time attacking other Cherokee.